Landlord–tenant law: Landlord duties

-The modern concept of landlord-tenant law includes duties beyond simple conveyancing of the lease:
+The modern concept of landlord-tenant law includes duties beyond simple conveyancing of the lease.
+These duties legally cannot be waived in a lease with the exception of the duty to deliver possession.
+Clauses that waive these duties are void for reasons of public policy:

 Duty to deliver possession

-In England and according to the Uniform Residential Landlord and Tenant Act in India, the landlord has a duty to deliver possession to the tenant at the beginning of a lease.
+In England and according to the Uniform Residential Landlord and Tenant Act in India, the landlord has a duty to deliver actual possession to the tenant at the beginning of a lease.
 The justification for placing this burden on the landlord is the idea that the landlord has more resources than the new tenants to pursue legal remedies against wrongful holdovers (former tenants that will not give up possession of the lease).

 Covenant of quiet enjoyment

 By virtue of the contractual aspects of a lease, modern leases in America include an implied covenant of quiet enjoyment.
 This means that the landlord will not interfere with the tenant's possessory rights to the lease.
-Though a landlord may forcibly enter without required notice during an emergency, generally a mere necessity for quick action does not constitute an emergency within the doctrine of imminent peril, where the situation calling for the action is one which should reasonably have been anticipated and which the person whose action is called for should have been prepared to meet; the doctrine of imminent peril does not excuse one who has brought about the peril by her own negligence.
+Though a landlord may forcibly enter without required notice during an emergency, generally a mere necessity for quick action does not constitute an emergency within the doctrine of imminent peril, where the situation calling for the action is one which should reasonably have been anticipated and which the person whose action is called for should have been prepared to meet; the doctrine of imminent peril does not excuse one who has brought about the peril by his own negligence.

 Implied warranty of habitability

 A landlord must provide shelter free of serious defects which might harm health or safety.
 In some states, the tenant has the right to cancel the lease and move out if the defects are severe enough and the landlord has not made repairs in a reasonable amount of time.
 Tenants who want to cancel their leases should seek the counsel of an attorney or a governmental agency devoted to landlord tenant issues to ensure that the conditions are severe enough to cancel the lease.

+This warranty does not apply to commercial leaseholds, only residential.

-Duty to Provide essential Services
+Duty to provide essential services

 In at least one state, the state of Oklahoma, a landlord is required by state law to provide for reasonable amounts of running water, hot water, electricity, gas, or other essential services.
 Failure of which, may result in, among other remedies, deduction of the price paid by the tenant for said services from the rent.
 Other States may have similar provisions of law.